 - Blend, blend, blend!

-When you make your own food, you know exactly what's in it and where the ingredients came from.
-I tell parents I work with to focus on a few key nutrients to make sure their baby is developing optimally: fats, omega-3s, iron, and probiotics (in fact, these are probably great nutrients for the whole family to focus on as well!).
+You should focus on a few key nutrients to make sure their baby is developing optimally: fats, omega-3s, iron, and probiotics (in fact, these are probably great nutrients for the whole family to focus on as well!).

-Omega-3 fatty acids are essential for brain development and have beneficial effects on numerous neurological disorders such as ADHD and autism.
+- Omega-3 fatty acids: Omega-3 fatty acids are essential for brain development and have beneficial effects on numerous neurological disorders such as ADHD and autism.

 How to portion homemade baby food.

-All you need are a few bites (anywhere from a teaspoon to a tablespoon at the start).
+All you need is a few bites (anywhere from a teaspoon to a tablespoon at the start).
 Start with once a day for a few weeks before moving on to twice a day.
 Feed them at times when they are happiest, so not too hungry or tired.
 For example, after their morning feeding and before their nap is a great time or after their afternoon nap before dinner.

 At the beginning (the first few months) your milk and/or formula amounts should stay the same (anywhere from 24 to 40 ounces).
 It's not until around month nine that milk/formula ounces should begin a slow decrease as food becomes more meal-like.